opengovsg/engineering-practices/developer-environment/passwords.md

 ## Two-factor authentication (2FA)

 Developers are **strongly encouraged** to enable 2FA when available.
 The 2nd factor should be stored separately from 1Password, using e.g. Authenticator on your mobile device.

+## Rotating credentials

+Project teams should rotate production credentials and other access keys annually.
+Credentials no longer in use should be deleted.